 Speaking at the Smithsonian

 Almost everyone wants to travel more, but where to go and when?
 It’s such a pervasive question that the Smithsonian Institute wanted to get the bottom of it with a lecture, presented by none other than HoneyTrek!
-To prepare for our two-hour presentation on “2018’s Must-See Destinations & Travel Hacks” we cross-referenced the 700+ places we’d visited against industry trends, world news, and our inner circle of globetrotters.
+To prepare for our two-hour presentation on “2018’s Must-See Destinations & Travel Skills” we cross-referenced the 700+ places we’d visited against industry trends, world news, and our inner circle of globetrotters.
 It was a sold-out house with over 200 people!
-For those that missed the lecture, here are our favorite destinations by month, and our top tips and hacks to make those ambitious travels a reality.
+For those that missed the lecture, here are our favorite destinations by month, and our top tips and tricks to make those ambitious travels a reality.
 This lecture kicked off a year of speaking gigs and co-hosting travel events, including The Glamping Summit and Travel Con.

 We heard about this three-week, 200-event soirée while researching the best winter festivals for the “Snow & Ice” chapter of Ultimate Journeys for Two, and put it on our calendar for February 2018.
 Donning our warmest long johns, we slept in the ice hotel, dogsledded, snowmobiled, ice fished, cheered on the ice canoe racers, and enjoyed winter like only the Quebecois can.
 See our cool blog and video tour inside the Hotel de Glace.